pyslop/cronslator/README.md

 A Python 3.9+ library to convert an English string to cron schedule.

+## Important

+> This is not the library you are looking for!

+This codebase was generated entirely from prompting GitHub Copilot (Clause 3.5 Sonnet) and has not been audited, verified or even assumed to be correct.

+This is an experiment to tinker with new shiny tools, and to share what's possible using them - your takeaway could be "Wow, that's nice!" or "Wow, that's crap!" and either are fine.

+Beyond this line, there is no human written text or code, it is all LLM generated slop (hence the org name pyslop!).

 ## Understanding Cron Format

 The cron expressions generated follow the standard 5-field format: